-Candidates for admission to the program must hold at least a Bachelor’s degree from an accredited college/university and meet or exceed minimum Graduate School requirements for GPA/GRE levels.
+Candidates for admission to the program must hold at least a Bachelor’s degree from an accredited college/university.
 A minimum cumulative GPA of 3.0 for all previous undergraduate work and 3.2 for all previous graduate work is required.
 Applicant records of foreign language study should demonstrate past success in East Asian language work or a high level of accomplishment in the study of non-East Asian languages.

-The following materials are required and may be submitted to The Ohio State University Graduate Admissions Office online:
+The following materials are required and may be submitted to The Ohio State University Graduate and Professional Admissions online:

-- A completed OSU Graduate School Admission online application.
+- A completed OSU Graduate School Admission online application for "East Asian Studies Interdisciplinary Program."

 - A two-part statement of purpose no more than three pages in length: